AVidhanR/CodingInJava/README.md

-Nothing much here, Just basic Java Coding that I'm wanting to learn from years!
+# Coding In Java

-The main codebase root [here](src/main/java/dev/itsvidhanreddy/) \
+Finally, I can put my time into learning `Java` for real.

-Learning the basic program problems from [here](https://www.geeksforgeeks.org/basic-programming-problems/) \
+- The main codebase root [`here`](src/main/java/dev/itsvidhanreddy/)
-Feel free to visit my portfolio from [here](https://itsvidhanreddy.vercel.app) \
+- Learning the basic program problems from [`gfg/basic-programming-problems`](https://www.geeksforgeeks.org/basic-programming-problems/)
-Follow me on LinkedIn: [in/AVidhanR](https://linkedin.com/in/AVidhanR)
+- Feel free to visit my portfolio from [`itvidhanreddy.vercel.app`](https://itsvidhanreddy.vercel.app)

----
+- Follow me on LinkedIn: [`in/AVidhanR`](https://linkedin.com/in/AVidhanR)

-The Below codes, sure are handy
+# The Below codes, sure are handy
 ```java
 // if return type is List<Integer>
 return Arrays.asList(a, b);
 ```

 I'm lazy, so I did this
 ```java
 import java.util.Arrays;
 // gives the sum!
 int s = Arrays.stream(array).sum();
 ```

 In 2D matrix, the below code is handy
 ```java
 // for traversing and other element level operations